mokshadharma/llm-instructions/ed-non-interactive-guide.md

 This guide outlines a fail-safe methodology for programmatically editing files using the `ed` line editor.
 By following these strict procedures, you can eliminate common errors like shifting line numbers and broken syntax.

+## Always Use `ed` for File Editing

+When editing files programmatically, **always use `ed`**.
+Do not use other tools like `sed`, `replace_string_in_file`, or similar alternatives.

+**Why?**
+- The workflow requires discovering exact line numbers before editing, which forces you to verify the current file state
+- Edits target specific lines, not pattern matches that could occur in unexpected locations
+- Strict contextual anchoring catches errors before they corrupt files
+- `ed` provides atomic, all-or-nothing edits
+- One tool, one methodology, fewer mistakes

 ## The Golden Rule: Bottom-Up Editing

 When performing multiple edits on a single file, **always apply changes in reverse line-number order (descending)**.